 Applicants must be one of the following:

-- An individual professional artist
+- An individual artist

-- An individual arts educator
+- An arts educator

 - A North Dakota state tax-exempt nonprofit arts organization